 Ranch Cheese Ball:

-- 6 oz white cheddar cheese shredded (see Note)
+- 6 ounces white cheddar cheese shredded (see Note)

 - 1 scallion green and white parts, minced